-For the first artist profile on this site, I chose Cezanne.
-For the second, I have chosen a contemporary sculptor, Martin Puryear.
-He is an American artist, born in Washington, DC in 1941.
+For the first artist profile on this site, I chose the painter Cezanne.
+For the second, I have chosen a contemporary sculptor and printmaker (and formerly a painter), Martin Puryear.
+He is an American artist, born in Washington, DC in 1941, who now lives and works in upstate New York.
 On the surface, and in many ways, their work is highly dissimilar; however, their work shares a certain classical, timeless, monumental quality.
 Puryear works with many materials - from wood to stainless steel and copper, to granite, and glass, and sometimes combines these varied materials within a piece of sculpture.
 His work has both an ancient and contemporary quality, combining an organic feeling with Minimalist ideas.
-Arriving in the 1960's and '70's, Minimalism dealt with very simple, large, and often geometric shapes, such as cubes.
-Although Puryear's work contains this 'less is more' quality, its simple organic shapes also possess a human, handmade quality, often missing in Minimalist works.
-Often, his forms refer in an elemental way to particularly evocative natural forms, such as nests, cocoons, etc., although he says that he is more interested in cultural than organic forms, and in the sculpture-making process itself.
+Arriving in the 1960's and '70's, Minimalist sculpture often consisted of very simple, large, geometric shapes, such as the cubes of Donald Judd.
+Although Puryear's work contains this 'less is more' quality, its simple shapes also possess a human, handmade quality often missing in Minimalist works.
+Often, his works refer in an elemental way to particularly evocative natural forms, such as nests, cocoons, etc., although he says that he is more interested in cultural than organic forms, and in the sculpture-making process itself.
 He says that the history of the making process generates a lot of ideas for him, such as the sculptural tools used throughout history.
-Click to see a sampling of Martin Puryear's work, and an informative article about him.
+See a sampling of Martin Puryear's work here.